 Impacts on River lamprey are the same as those discussed for Brook lamprey in section 5.1.1.2 above.
-This species could be impacted by water quality issues arising from the works at the site, or by disturbance if present in the River Galey at the site.
+This species could be impacted by water quality issues arising from the works at the site, or by disturbance and / or mortality.
 This species could also be affected by any invasive species impacts as this could degrade their habitat.